 - submit a NIH K23 or other appropriate NIH application (e.g. K01, K08) before the end of their first year in the KL2 program

 c.
-Abstract - One page maximum.
+Abstract - 30 lines maximum.
 Provide an abstract of the entire application (candidate, environment, and research).
 Include the candidate's immediate and long-term career goals, key elements of the research career development plan, and a description of the research project.
-In the SF 424 (R&R) Application Guide, section 7, there are specific instructions for a K Abstract.
+In the SF 424 (R&R) Application Guide, there are specific instructions for a K Abstract.
 Another good place to review funded NIH Individual K abstracts is to study others’ abstracts on the NIH RePORTER (under Activity Code, select K awards) (https://projectreporter.nih.gov/reporter.cfm).

 d.
 Research and Training Plan: 13 pages total

 Candidate Section + Research Strategy – 12 pages

 Include a Specific Aims page outlining a brief background for the grant, the hypothesis, and a listing of the specific aims.